My Latest Novel

-My debut novel, Owed: One Wedding Night, will be released next month by Harper Impulse(UK).
+My debut novel, Owed: One Wedding Night, was released by Harper Impulse(UK).

-Jake Carlyle always gets what he wants... especially when it comes to his runaway bride.
-To save her family's business, determined Madison Ellsworth must turn to Jake Carlyle, her ex lover and the man she left standing at the altar.
+Jake Carlyle always gets what he wants...especially when it comes to his runaway bride.
+To save her family's business, Madison Ellsworth must turn to Jake Carlyle, her ex- lover and the man she left at the altar.
 Jake eventually agrees to help, but on one condition - he gets what he's owed.
 His wedding night.
-Still in love with Jake, Madison agrees, but once the passionate honeymoon is over, she can't help but wonder if their marriage is based on convenience, love - or revenge.
-As they deal with the failing business, Madison and Jake soon learn that high-stakes games played in the boardroom inevitable will spill over into the bedroom!
-Under the title, Games Without Rules, this novel was a 2010 Golden Heart award finalist.
+Still in love with Jake, Madison agrees, but once the passionate honeymoon is over, she can't help but wonder if their marriage is based on convenience, love -- or revenge.

 Born in California (and always a California girl at heart), I now live in the Twin Cities of Minnesota.
 I wrote my first novel at the age of seven – a saga about a family of chipmunks and the family of ducks who lived in the pond next door.
 I’ve been writing ever since, have published some non-fiction and a poem or two, and once even had a ten-minute one act play produced by a local theatre.
 2010 RWA Golden Heart® finalist represented by the Greyhaus Agency.